Are addictions making your life difficult?

 Do you need some help?

 If you are looking at this page, chances are you suspect things could be better.
 It’s all right to ask for help, and that’s what we are here for.
-If you are concerned about an addiction or addictive behaviour, and want to talk to someone about it, contacting the counsellors at Vital Chi is a great first step.
+If you are concerned about an addiction or addictive behaviour, and want to talk to someone about it, contacting the counsellors at Melbourne Wellness is a great first step.

-The staff and practitioners at Vital Chi are respectful, sensitive and non-judgmental with every client.
+The staff and practitioners at Melbourne Wellness are respectful, sensitive and non-judgmental with every client.
 We can develop a treatment plan with ongoing support for people who wish to start addressing their addictive behaviours.

 Initially, Counselling will develop a thorough assessment of the issues.
 Our aim is to provide a holistic approach that best suits the individual, so this may lead to suggesting other beneficial treatments such as Kinesiology and Naturopathy to address the mind, body and spirit aspects of the ‘self’.
 We also link clients with mainstream medical supports when and where we believe this approach to be necessary to recovery.
 Contact us today to make an appointment..